Led-adel-pilot/CogniGuide/README.md

 ### Common Issues & Solutions

 #### Authentication Redirect Delays
 **Symptoms**: Signed-in users experience 2-3 second delays when visiting the landing page before being redirected to dashboard.
+Additionally, users may get stuck in the dashboard after signing out, with the credit balance showing 0.00, history not loading, and inability to sign out, requiring manual deletion of site data.

-**Root Cause**: Relying solely on client-side Supabase auth verification without server-side cookie checks.
+**Root Cause**: Relying solely on client-side Supabase auth verification without server-side cookie checks, and the `cg_authed` cookie not being cleared during sign out.

 **Solution**: Use lightweight first-party cookies (`cg_authed`) synced with auth state for instant server-side detection.
+The `cg_authed` cookie is now also explicitly cleared in `handleSignOut` and `supabase.auth.onAuthStateChange` to prevent redirect loops and ensure proper sign-out behavior.

 **Prevention**:
 - Always check `cg_authed` cookie first in middleware and server components